 Some people think carrying a knife protects you.
 What they don't realise is carrying a knife doesn't protect you.
 If you carry a knife and you get into a fight you might be tempted to use your knife.
-You may have never intended using it, but before you know it you've stabbed someone or your knife has been used against you.
+You may have never intended using it, but before you know it you've stabbed someone or your knife has been used against you and your life has changed forever.

 Don't be a victim